CURENT/andes/docs/source/tutorial.rst

 Pretty Print of Equations
 ----------------------------------------
-Each ANDES models offers pretty print of LaTeX-formatted equations in the jupyter notebook environment.
+Each ANDES models offers pretty print of :math:`\LaTeX`-formatted equations in the jupyter notebook environment.

 To use this feature, symbolic equations need to be generated in the current session using ::